 Be aware: When you ask a dish please specify that you are Vegan because in some of them they sprinkle cheese on the top of the dish.
 Below you can find a card translated in Greek mentioning your diet restrictions to your waiter.

 Ladera cooked with lots of Olive oil (Vegetables)

 My favourite summer Greek dish!!
 It’s stuffed vegetables (tomatoes, eggplants, green long pumpkins, pumpkin flowers, potatoes and green peppers) with rice and herbs, baked in an oven along with pieces of potatoes.
 Be careful!
 There is a version with minced meat also, so just make sure you order the meatless one.

 Baked vegetables with tomato sauce and herbs.
 Another version is Grilled vegetables.
 For the recipe click Here -> Mpriam

 Big white beans baked in a tomato sauce and herbs

 Peas cooked in tomato sauce with potatoes and carrots

 Green beans cooked in tomato sauce and served hot.

-Stuffed vine leaves with rice, herbs and lemon cooked in a big pan with water.
+Stuffed vine leaves with rice, herbs, and lemon cooked in a big pan with water.
 Served cold, with a drizzle of lemon and olive oil

 Spinach pie mainly is made with eggs and cheese but some restaurants especially during lent, make it in a Vegan version.
 For the recipe click Here -> Spinach pie with homemade phyllo